prashantamage/PythonDBConnection/README.md

 Here User Role is 'SYS DBA' or 'Normal User'.
 At end connection will be terminated/closed to avoid multiple session opened issue.

-For any support contact @github/support prashantamage. @octocat :+1
+For any support contact @github/support prashantamage. :EMOJICODE:@octocat :+1

 Thank You.